59 Electrically-Powered Aircraft

 An animation of the rotor rotation inside the magnetic field of a simple electric motor.
 The torque at the shaft can be used to produce useful work.

-One significant benefit of the electric motor over other methods of producing rotational torque, such as from an ICE, is that they are much more energy efficient.
+One significant benefit of electric motors over other methods of producing rotational torque, such as from an ICE, is that they are much more energy efficient.
 Typically, electric motors are over 90% efficient, while ICEs using fossil fuels are between 30% and 50% efficient.
 Electrical motors are also lightweight, compact, mechanically simple, and can provide almost instant increases in power when required.
-The power or strength of electric motors is quantified in terms of their specific power density (measured in kW/kg), which is equivalent to a power-to-weight ratio.
-Today’s state-of-the-art electrical motors can achieve power-to-weight ratios from 5 kW/kg to as much as 6 or 7 kW/kg; further improvements are still possible.
+The power or strength of electric motors is quantified in terms of their specific power density (measured in kW/kg), equivalent to a power-to-weight ratio.
+Today’s state-of-the-art electrical motors can achieve power-to-weight ratios from 5 kW/kg to as much as six or even 7 kW/kg; further improvements may still be possible.
 Such power-to-weight ratios are significantly higher than those achievable with an ICE.

 Specialized types of electric motors, such as the brushless and radial-flux designs, provide various advantages over the primary motor design.
 One newer design of particular importance for aviation use is the axial-flux motor; its main advantage is higher power density and electrical efficiency.
 Axial-flux motors are also compact, so they can be used in applications where space is limited, which is typical of an aircraft.
 In addition, it is possible to stack multiple motor units together to achieve the desired level of net power output.